pkarsy/NonVolatile/README.md

 not needed and can lead to hard to examine bugs, in case you set the EEPROM location wrong.

 - **NvAddress _dummy_var(addr)** Sets the EEPROM location of the next NonVolatile or NvCounter variable to **addr**.
-See example(TODO)
+See NvExample.
 - **NvSpace _dummy_var2(no_of_bytes)** Reserves some space in EEPROM, in case you need it for other purpose.
 The next defined variable, will point to the next byte after the reserved space.
-See example(TODO)
+See NvExample.

 ### Intended use
 NonVolatile has a very specific purpose.
-To make it easier to store the (usually) very few settings an Arduino project needs.
+To make it easier to store and use, the (usually few) settings an Arduino project needs.
 It is unsuitable for data logging.
 Generally if there is a need to use a significant percentage of the EEPROM, you have to use another method.